GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 ### Network Management

 All cloud systems begin with defining the network within which the systems will be deployed.
 Before a cluster or stand-alone filesystem can be created, the administrator must create the virtual cloud network (VPC).
 This is accomplished under the *Networks* main menu item.
+Note that network resources have their own life cycles and are managed independently to cluster.

 #### Create a new VPC
 To create a new network, the admin must first select which cloud credential should be used for this network, then give the VPC a name, and then select the cloud region for the network.